Some explicit cocycles on the Furstenberg boundary for products of isometries of hyperbolic spaces and $\mathrm{SL}(3,\mathbb{K})$: Introduction

 \subsection{Plan of the paper.}

 We recall the spectral sequence used by Monod to prove Theorem \ref{Thm Monod} in Section \ref{Spectral sequence} and give explicit though theoretic descriptions of the nonzero differentials in Section \ref{Differentials}.
 We deal with the case of products of isometry groups of hyperbolic spaces in Section \ref{Section: Prod of hyp} by first recalling in Subsection \ref{Isom of Hn} the form of isometries in the upper half space model, where we also compute a little too many $\pi_A$-projections which will be all needed in the proofs of Theorems \ref{Theorem 2 to 3 for prod of Hn} and \ref{Theorem 2 to 4 for prod of Hn}.
 In Subsection \ref{homo for products} we exploit $3$-transitivity to describe the differentials in this case.
 Finally we prove Theorem \ref{Theorem 2 to 3 for prod of Hn} in Subsection \ref{proof of theorem 2}, Theorem \ref{injectivity for products} in Subsection \ref{proof of thm injectivitiy} and Theorem \ref{Theorem 2 to 4 for prod of Hn} in Subsection \ref{proof of thm 3}.
 In our last Section \ref{SL3R}, we start by recalling some generalities like the triple ratio and cross ratio of triples or quadruples of flags in Subsection \ref{SL3R1}.
 We compute the dimensions of $H^*_m(A)^{w_0}=(\wedge\mathfrak{a}^*)^{w_0}$ in Subsection \ref{SL3R2} and give an expression for the $\pi_A$-projection in Subsection \ref{SL3R3}.
 Explicit differentials are exhibited in Subsection \ref{SL3R4}.
-Finally, Theorems \ref{Thm 1 to 2 for sl3} and \ref{Thm 1 to 3 for sl3} are proved in Subsections \ref{SL3R5} and \ref{SL3R6}, respectively.
+Finally, Theorems \ref{Thm 1 to 2 for sl3} and \ref{Thm 1 to 3 for sl3} are proved in Subsections \ref{SL3R5} and \ref{SL3R6}, and the injectivity of the comparison map in degree $3$ for $\mathrm{SL}(3,\mathbb{K})$ (Theorem \ref{Injectivity comparison sl3}) is established in Subsection \ref{SL3R7}.